+Intercessor

+God of every nation, healer of the world:

+People

+Hear us, we pray.

+Intercessor

-All God of every nation, healer of the world: God of every nation, hear us, we pray.
-Intercessor We thank you for all the healing ways in which joy and happiness have come into our lives, including those we now name.
+We thank you for all the healing ways in which joy and happiness have come into our lives, including...and those we now name.

 The people may add their own petitions.

 Kindle hope in us when we become discouraged.
-Inspire us to plant seeds of love, with faith in you and in all the future holds.
+Inspire us to plant seeds of love, with

+faith in you and in all the future holds.

+Intercessor

-All God of every nation, healer of the world: God of every nation, hear us, we pray.
-Presider Lord, make us instruments of your peace.
+God of every nation, healer of the world:

+People

+Hear us, we pray.

+Presider

+Lord, make us instruments of your peace.
 Where there is hatred, let us sow love; where there is injury, pardon; where there is discord, union; where there is doubt, faith; where there is despair, hope; where there is darkness, light; where there is sadness, joy.
 Grant that we may not so much seek to be consoled as to console; to be understood as to understand; to be loved as to love.
-For it is in giving that we receive; it is in pardoning that we are pardoned; and it is in dying that we are born to eternal life.
-All Amen.
+For it is in giving that we receive; it is in pardoning

+that we are pardoned; and it is in dying that we are born to eternal life.

+All

+Amen.

 The Peace

-Presider The peace of Christ be always with you.
+Presider The peace of the Lord be always with you.

 People And also with you.

 The people exchange a sign of God's peace with one another and then sit.

-Announcements

-The Holy Communion

-The Offertory

-- Please place your offering in one of the plates as it is passed.
+Welcome and Announcements The Holy Communion The Offertory - \$\therefore\text{ Please place your offering in one of the plates as it is passed.
 Offering Envelopes are available at the table in the back of the church.
-Ushers can assist you.

-- You may also give by scanning the QR code to the right with your mobile device or visit stbarts.org/givenow.
+Ushers can assist you. - 🛟 You may also give by scanning the QR code to the right with your mobile device or visit stbarts.org/givenow.
 Use the same link to set up a monthly, recurring gift.

-The people stand.
+Anthem St. Bartholomew's Choir, Rachel Doehring Jackson, Nicholas Prior, Raphael Biran, soloists The Heavens are telling the glory of God, The wonder of his work displays the firmament.
+Today that is coming speaks it the day, The night that is gone to following night.
+The Heavens are telling the glory of God, The wonder of his work displays the firmament.
+In all the lands resounds the word, Never unperceived, ever understood.
+The Heavens are telling the glory of God, The wonder of his work displays the firmament.
+Words: Adapted from Psalm 19:1-4.
+Music: from The Creation, Franz Joseph Haydn (1732-1809).